 Anza, CA 92539

 Such guides include those published by the American Council on Education, the American Association of Collegiate Registrars and Admissions Officers (AACRAO), and the National Association of Foreign Student Affairs, or such services as are provided by AACRAO or the World Education Services (WES).
-OU accepts transfer credit from other accredited educational institutions subject to the following general criteria:
+OU accepts transfer credit from other accredited educational institutions and challenge examinations and standardized tests such as the College Level Placement Tests (CLEP) for specific academic disciplines:

 Transfer Grades